 We are in discussions with three different customers as we speak right now to be that first mission…Those are all telecom companies. – Hofeller

-He also talked about the company’s plans of conducting several test flights demonstrating the launch for customers before making use of the next-generation launch system for satellites.
+He also talked about the company’s plans of conducting several test flights demonstrating the launch for customers before using the next-generation satellite launch system.
 By and by, these test flights would help quell concerns regarding the reliability of a new vehicle.

 SpaceX had tested a prototype of Starship back in April, in which the vehicle had performed a ‘hop’ by lifting just centimeters off the ground.
 Hofeller stated that in the future, test flights would reach higher altitudes.